mobie/mobie.github.io/specs/mobie_spec.md

 ### <a name="view-grid"></a>Grid Views

 Grid views can be used to arrange sources in a grid automatically.
-They must have an associated table that is used for navigation in the viewer, and can also store additional properties for individual grid positions.
+They must have at least one associated table.
-The table specification is the same as for the [segmentation tables](#tables), except for a different layout required in the default table, which must contain the column `grid_id` and may contain additional arbitrary columns.
+Tables for grid views should be stored as tab separated values, but may also be comma separated.
+They must contain the column `grid_id`, which is used for navigation in the viewer, and must contain at least one more column.
 The `grid_id` column indexes the 2d grid position with row major convention.

 See an example grid view table for 4 grid positions that also gives the presence of different organelles for each position.